anardine/atmega328p-weather-station/README.md

+# ☀️🌦️ ATMEGA328P Weather Station ⛈️❄️
+Fetch data directly from Local Weather Sensors and send to a Webserver!

-# High Level Overview of the Aplication
+## High Level Overview of the Aplication

 This module works by fetching data in specific configurable timeframes (default to 1 minute) from all weather sensors and sends it to the Master (ATMEGA328-PU).
 The master then sends this data to the ESP-01S which posts the data on a web server for further use.